m6vrm/svart.nvim/README.md

 **Contributing**

-Run unit-tests with `:SvartTest` command.
+Don't forget to run unit-tests with `:SvartTest` command.